kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

 ####stitch.pl Version 1.4.7

-Fixed bug in handling of filenames (to delete intermediate fasta files)
+Fixed bug in halting if no super scaffolds are created and in handling of filenames (to delete intermediate fasta files)

 ####stitch.pl Version 1.4.6